jsdclxvi/Reforestation/README.md

-## Do I enjoy making courthouse puns?
-Guilty
+## I used to be addicted to the hokey pokey, but I turned myself around.